Bachfischer/bachfischer.github.io/_pages/books.md

 ## 2021

+* **Elephant in the Brain** by *Kevin Simler, Robin Hanson*
+> A good read to gain a bit more understanding of human psychology.
+The book first dives into the topic of animal behaviour and social norms that lead us to rely on signaling and self-deceptition.
+It then covers a variety of aspects in our lifes (such as body languange, religion and politics) in which our behaviour can often be explained by very different motives than those that we claim to follow.
 * **Antifragile: Things that Gain from Disorder** by *Nassim Taleb*
 * **Deep Work** by *Cal Newport*
 * **Fooled by Randomness** by *Nassim Taleb*